 “I’ve been been working on WordPress for years, and I plan on doing it for many years to come.
 I want to help everyone make it through this transition smoothly, so we can keep building our free and open internet, together.”

 This is how the thing starts off and it’s going on evolving in WordPress.
-Hopefully, you enjoyed the write-up and helped to understand about the Gutenberg.
+Hopefully, you enjoyed the write-up and helped to understand the Gutenberg.

 I want to hear from you!

 What’s going on your mind about Gutenberg?
 How much you like the new editor and its interface?
-Would you prefer to stay on the classic editor?
+Would you prefer to stay in the classic editor?
 Share your concerns or queries below – I love receiving your feedback and get back to you as soon as possible!